LevPewPew/art-market/README.md

 Some functionality and features for the future I would have liked to include but didn't have enough time for are:

 - Starred Listings, to bookmark them on a User's account.
 - Sort by "Trending", i.e. listings with lot's of views and stars at the top.
 - Search bar that searches for Listings with a certain Style, searching related models is an "advanced mode" feature of the Ransack gem that I didn't have time to implement.
 - Direct Message communication between Buyers and Sellers.
 - On Purchase of a Listing, change the approximate location marker on GPS to an exact one, and reveal the address of the Listing Owner to the Buyer.
 - Use of the CanCan gem for User Account Authorization management.
 I decided to avoid using a package because I felt this site would be relatively small and simple given the time frame, but in hindsight even a site this small and simple would have benefited greatly from abstracting authorization to be managed in a central location as it became a bit messy and hard to track having authorization checks spread throughout all the views and controllers.
 - Better and more comprehensive Functional Tests.
 I ran into difficulties creating objects using Factory Bot in Capybara to create dummy data when creating Objects that use related models.
 So instead I had to create them "live" by having the test scripts go through User and Listing instantiation by filling in forms on the website, this adds a lot of overhead to the tests in code as well as time to execute.
 - Change Purchases entities to be a duplicate of a Listing entity, rather than a join table to link Users that purchased to Listing they purchased.
 This is to allow a Users purchase history to not be have missing entires when the Seller of a Listing they purchased has their account deleted which deletes the related Listings.
 Originally I did this as join table as I thought I shouldn't create more data than I need to, not considering this limitation that would result from it.
 - On slower connections, it can take a while to render a Listing index due to all the images not being scaled down to a smaller file size appropriate to the displayed dimensions of the images.
 In the future I would account for this by following [this guide](https://aws.amazon.com/blogs/compute/resize-images-on-the-fly-with-amazon-s3-aws-lambda-and-amazon-api-gateway/).
-  - Notifications, both in app and via email using a service such as Mailgun
+- Notifications, both in app and via email using a service such as Mailgun.
 - Support for non-Australian users.
+- Responsiveness and design for mobile use.

 ### Sitemap